-Connect to an Amazon EMR cluster from SageMaker Studio Classic - Amazon SageMaker
+Connect to an Amazon EMR cluster from SageMaker Studio or Studio Classic - Amazon SageMaker

-Connect to an Amazon EMR cluster from SageMaker Studio Classic
+Connect to an Amazon EMR cluster from SageMaker Studio or Studio Classic

-To connect to your cluster using the Studio Classic UI, you can either initiate a connection from the list of clusters accessed in Discover Amazon EMR clusters from SageMaker Studio Classic, or from a notebook in SageMaker Studio Classic.
+To connect to your cluster using the Studio or Studio Classic UI, you can either initiate a connection from the list of clusters accessed in List Amazon EMR clusters from Studio or Studio Classic, or from a notebook in SageMaker Studio or Studio Classic.

 To connect to a particular cluster from your list of clusters